-No volunteers should be smoking or drinking during the camp.
+• No volunteers should be drinking before or during the camp and no smoking or vaping at the camp.

-Personal Conversations.
+Personal Conversations

-It is inappropriate to have personal conversations about expensive privileges such as holidays, cars etc at the camp.
+• It is inappropriate to have personal conversations about expensive privileges such as holidays, cars etc at the camp.

 Attendance

 The events are finely tuned and totally reliant on the requisite number of volunteers turning up.
 A volunteer who cannot attend any part of a camp should let Kids on Track know well in advance.